hphelion/documentation/devplatform/helion/admin/reference/known-issues.html.md

 providing the app's database (mysql\_gateway/node for example) gets moved to another location, the only way for the app to become aware of the new credentials is by restaging the app as noted below.
-A restart isn't sufficient.
+A restart is **not** sufficient.

-Choose one of the following according to need, either:
+Choose one of the following sets of commands according to need:

-    $ helion delete -n
+    helion delete -n
-    $ helion push -n
+    helion push -n

 or:

-    $ helion delete -n
+    helion delete -n
-    $ helion update -n
+    helion update -n

-Another possible workaround in such cases is to write a script that will pull the credentials from `VCAP_SERVICES` and update the app's config as needed, then add this script to the pre-running hooks.
+Another possible workaround in such cases is to write a script that will pull the credentials from `VCAP_SERVICES`, update the app's configuration as needed, and then add this script to the pre-running hooks.